Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/api.md

-## Modifying a Mesh
+## Modify a Mesh

 Modifying a ProBuilder Mesh is a bit different from modifying a Unity Mesh: instead of working with [MeshFilter.sharedMesh](https://docs.unity3d.com/ScriptReference/MeshFilter-sharedMesh.html) you work with the ProBuilder representation of the Mesh: [ProBuilderMesh](../api/UnityEngine.ProBuilder.ProBuilderMesh.html).

-The basics are the same however.
-Set vertex positions, modify triangles (faces in ProBuilder), then rebuild the mesh.
-Say for example you'd like to move the vertices up on that quad from the previous example:
+The basics are the same: Set vertex positions, modify triangles (faces in ProBuilder), then rebuild the mesh.
+For example, to move the vertices up on that quad from the previous example:

 ```c#
 // Move vertex positions up